 We can ask ourselves, is the item I’m considering keeping so important to me that I need to take it, or is this a good opportunity to start with a blank slate?

 Of course, those who aren’t faced with stringent guidelines may want to consult their budgets before saying goodbye to pieces for good.
-Sometimes, the cost of moving item—while still not inexpensive—may actually be more wallet-friendly than having to re-purchase furniture essentials down the line.
+Sometimes, the cost of moving an item—while still not inexpensive—may actually be more wallet-friendly than having to re-purchase furniture essentials down the line.

 When it comes to packing, outsourcing—if your budget allows—can make a daunting process feel a bit more efficient.
 “If you’re moving within the New York City metropolitan area, consider Jugglebox, which drops off and picks up plastic bins that allow you to avoid the dreaded box construction,” Meghan Donovan, the founder of Wit & Whimsy, suggests.
 “And it’s better for the environment.”

 Looking to go the cardboard route?
 Start stockpiling boxes from online orders a few months prior to your move, if your space allows you to do so.
-This will prevent you from having to purchase brand new boxes, resulting in a more efficient use of time, money, and resources.
+This will prevent you from having to purchase brand new boxes, resulting in more efficient use of time, money, and resources.

 And if your move involves downsizing?
 You can get help with that, too.
 “If you need storage, use MakeSpace to store off-season items or pieces you’d like to keep that don’t fit in your space,” Donovan adds, as she has moved seven times in the last 10 years.
 “They’ll ship you bags, you fill them, and then just schedule a time for their crew to come by and pick it up.”